mzazon/awesome-cloud-projects/aws/dns-load-balancing-route53/dns-load-balancing-route53.md

 1. **Create Route 53 Hosted Zone**:

    A hosted zone contains DNS records for a specific domain and serves as the authoritative DNS source.
-This zone will manage all routing policies and health checks for our load balancing solution, providing the foundation for intelligent traffic distribution.
+This zone will manage all routing policies and health checks for our load balancing solution, providing the foundation for intelligent traffic distribution across multiple AWS regions.

    ```bash
    # Create hosted zone for the domain